Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 26-Kubernetes Volumes - Ephemeral Storage - emptyDir & downwardAPI/README.md

 **What is EmptyDir?**
   - `emptyDir` is an empty directory created when a Pod is assigned to a node.
 The directory exists for the lifetime of the Pod.
   - If you define an `emptyDir` volume in a Deployment, each Pod created by the Deployment will have its **own unique** `emptyDir` volume.
 Since `emptyDir` exists **only as long as the Pod is running**, any data stored in it is **lost when the Pod is terminated or deleted**.
+  - It is shared by each and every container in the pod a long as each container mount that volume.
   - Defining an `emptyDir` in a Deployment ensures that **each Pod replica gets its own isolated temporary storage**, independent of other replicas.
 This is particularly useful for workloads where each Pod requires **scratch storage** that doesn’t need to persist beyond the Pod’s lifecycle.
+  - It is fast because it is internal to the node.

 **Why is it Used?**
   It is ideal for scratch space (Temporary workspace for processing.), caching, or temporary computations where data persistence isn’t required.